 We're all familiar with coins for spending and for collecting.
-You've undoubtedly seen custom coins created to commemorate special events and such, but do you know what a challenge coin is?
+You've undoubtedly seen custom coins created to commemorate special events, but do you know what a challenge coin is?
 Do you know what they represent?
 Challenge coins have a long and intriguing history.
 At ChallengeCoins4Less.com, we know challenge coins, and we are here to tell you all about challenge coins and what makes them so unique.

 Challenge coins started out as a way to build camaraderie and show unity, while they have grown to inspire pride in the enlisted personnel.
 In the early days, they included simple designs that were stamped on the back of actual coins.
-However, as time went on, challenge coins became something much more desired by soldiers of all ranks.
+As time went on, challenge coins became something much more desired by soldiers of all ranks.
 Each branch has its own particular challenge coins, and frequently they will issue different coins for outstanding performance or making it through a difficult battle.
 Challenge coins are a token of acknowledgment and hard work, as well as a cherished item that will be passed down to future generations.

-Custom coins are even being used outside of the military by businesses, brands, organizations, and companies of all sorts.
-Custom challenge coins have become quite popular in all facets of life, being used for marketing and promotion, team building, and of course, commemorating extraordinary achievements and accomplishments.
+Custom coins are even being used outside of the military by businesses, brands, and organizations of all sorts.
+Custom challenge coins have become quite popular in all facets of life, used for marketing and promotion, team building, and of course, commemorating extraordinary achievements and accomplishments.
 You will likely find any uniformed soldier in possession of his or her coin, as well as veterans.

 Another unique element about challenge coins is how they are presented.
 While they are sometimes given away at public ceremonies, you might miss it.
 Challenge coins are often presented in secret, not flaunted or made into a spectacle.
 The coin is presented privately, usually through a secret handshake.
 President George W. Bush delivered a coin to a wounded soldier coming home, doing so in plain sight, but without anyone knowing.
 Challenge coins are not just for the military anymore.
 They are being adopted and used by law enforcement, firefighters, EMS, and other organizations to symbolize bravery and dedication.

-One of the best things about challenge coins is that everyone is different.
+One of the best things about challenge coins is that every design is unique.
 At ChallengeCoins4Less.com, we produce coins that you can present, carry, and display with pride.
-We love turning your concepts into novel mementos that are sure to be treasured for years to come.
+We love turning your concepts into mementos that are sure to be treasured for years to come.
 We have supplied military coins to every U.S military branch and police and fire departments across the country.
 We have even created coins for businesses that recreate company logos and symbols into beautiful coins.
 We are dedicated to producing high-quality products with unbeatable pricing and providing the best customer service on the market.
 Are you ready to get started designing your own challenge coin?
 It's easy, simply fill out our free quote form or email us.
 We'd be honored to work with you!